S-Adenosyl methionine: Interactions and contraindications

 Taking SAM at the same time as some drugs may increase the risk of serotonin syndrome, a potentially dangerous condition caused by having too much serotonin.
-These drugs include dextromethorphan (Robitussin), meperidine (Demerol), pentazocine (Talwin), and tramadol (Ultram).
+These drugs include, but are certainly not limited to, dextromethorphan (Robitussin), meperidine (Demerol), pentazocine (Talwin), and tramadol (Ultram).

-SAM may also interact with antidepressant medications — including tryptophan and Hypericum perforatum (St. John’s wort) — increasing the potential for serotonin syndrome or other side effects, and may reduce the effectiveness of levodopa for Parkinson's disease.
+SAM can also interact with many antidepressant medications — including tryptophan and the herbal medicine Hypericum perforatum (St. John's wort) — increasing the potential for serotonin syndrome or other side effects, and may reduce the effectiveness of levodopa for Parkinson's disease.
+SAM can increase the risk of manic episodes in people who have bipolar disorder.

-People who have bipolar disorder should not use SAM because it increases the risk of manic episodes.

 Toxicity

 A 2022 study concluded that SAMe could be toxic.
-Jean-Michel Fustin of Manchester University said that the researchers found that excess SAMe breaks down into toxic substances adenine and methylthioadenosine in the body, both producing the paradoxical effect of inhibiting methylation.
+Jean-Michel Fustin of Manchester University said that the researchers found that excess SAMe breaks down into adenine and methylthioadenosine in the body, both producing the paradoxical effect of inhibiting methylation.
 This was found in laboratory mice, causing harm to health, and in in vitro tests on human cells.